richardelchaar/featback/README.md

 ### Prerequisites
 1. **AWS Credentials:** Ensure you have access keys with S3 and Redshift permissions.
 2. **Redshift Access:** Set up an Amazon Redshift database and provide the endpoint, username, password, and IAM role ARN.
+3. **Security Group Config**: Ensure your Redshift security group allows incoming connections from your local IP and AWS Quicksight.
-3. **Reddit API Credentials:** Set up a Reddit app to fetch posts using PRAW.
+4. **Reddit API Credentials:** Set up a Reddit app to fetch posts using PRAW.
-4. **OpenAI API Key:** Required for GPT-4o-mini integration.
+5. **OpenAI API Key:** Required for GPT-4o-mini integration.
-5. **Docker Installed:** Ensure Docker and Docker Compose are installed.
+6. **Docker Installed:** Ensure Docker and Docker Compose are installed.
+7. **Quicksight Visualization:** Set up a Quicksight visualization dashboard, connecting the Redshift Warehouse as your data source.

 ### Environment Variables
 Create a `.env` file with the following variables: